• Mental Health

 Lots of Glitches

-Another big sticking point for people were the random glitches in the app which caused meditations to pause, stop or restart completely.
-A new update was pushed out in December 2021, and it says in the app store that the glitches were fixed.
+Another big sticking point for people was the random glitches in the app which caused meditations to pause, stop or restart completely.
 However, I did experience one or two myself, which caused my meditation to pause and my app to restart.

 Mixed Personal Preference